Girls' High School

 In 1912, the Kimball Company was contracted to enlarge the 1903 organ at a cost of $3,000.
 A third manual was added, the tubular-pneumatic action was electrified, and a new movable console was installed.
 The Great organ was retained, and stops of the Swell organ were extended by 12 pipes above the limit of the keyboard.
 Stops of the old Pedal organ were increased from 30 to 32 notes.

-Mr. S. Frederick Smith, organist and choirmaster of Grace Episcopal Church, Plainfield, N.J., performed the recital on April 25, 1914.
+Mr. S. Frederick Smith, organist and choirmaster of Grace Episcopal Church, Plainfield, N.J., performed the opening recital on April 25, 1914.
 His program included works by H.A.
 Fricker, A. Guilmant, Max Reger, Debussy, Bizet, Ralph Kinder, W. Macfarlane, Arthur Bird, Gaston Dethier, and E. Lemare.

 Great Organ (Manual II) – 61 notes